-Prior to administering the TABE, staff must attend an in-person training which is periodically offered by the state or utilize the online training to become certified to administer the TABE.
-Certification must be loaded into the Staff Data Tab - Documents Section under "Staff TABE Certification."
+Prior to administering the TABE, staff must attend certification training which is available online to become certified to administer the TABE.
+Certification must be loaded into the Staff Data Tab - Documents Section under "Staff Assessment Certification."
 Training must be completed before administering the TABE, and programs may have staff complete refresher training as needed.
-Those who attend in-person training may be designated as a program assessment trainer and may provide training assistance for new staff.